inaka/iOS-exercises/README.md

 ## Shipping

-- Open a PR to this repo including all the source code
+- Fork this repo and open a PR with your code against this repo's `master` branch

 ***Thank you for your time!***